 “If we have no peace, it is because we have forgotten that we belong to each other.” – Mother Teresa.
-We are welcoming a new year with a gorgeous set of Peace Pillows.
-Our custom embroidery designs highlight the amazing stitch precision of the new Janome Memory Craft 550E embroidery-only machine, and they are offered below as free downloads thanks to our sponsorship from Janome America.
+Our gorgeous set of Peace Pillows, with their custom embroidery designs, highlight the amazing stitch precision of the Janome Memory Craft 550E embroidery-only machine.
+The designs are offered below as free downloads thanks to our sponsorship from Janome America.

-It’s our wish for this year and every year: Peace.
+It’s our wish today and everyday: Peace.
 Inner calm within yourself, love and caring among your family and friends, understanding around the world.
 We invite you to celebrate peace.
 Will pillows change the course of nations?
 Probably not, but seeing them every day in your home can remind you to keep peace in your heart and on your mind.

 Create one square pillow that features an embroidered peace symbol and a coordinating rectangular pillow with the word PEACE embroidered in a gorgeous floral flourish.
 Embroidery download details are included below.
 The custom designs are offered in six main embroidery formats and will work for a 230mm square hoop, a 300mm hoop and, of course, the new Janome 360mm hoop, which is what we used on the Janome Memory Craft 550E.

 Our thanks to Janome America for sponsoring Sew4Home as an exclusive Janome studio and for underwriting these stunning designs.
 Of course we realize not everyone has access to an embroidery machine, but we hope these images will inspire you to find out more about how interesting and affordable it can be to add embroidery into the mix in your sewing space.
-Check with your local Janome dealer regarding special offers happening right now on the MC550E and other models as part of Janome’s 99th Anniversary celebration.
+Check with your local Janome Dealer for more information.

 Both of our pillows have a 100% natural linen background fabric.
 We used off-white in order to allow all the incredible colors within each design to pop.
 Our choice is a 60” Natural Linen from Fabric Wholesale Direct that is available in 18 luscious colors.
 A medium to heavy weight fabric, the combed and woven texture of this linen is strong but with a wonderfully soft drape.